Cassis0401/assignment/README.md

 # The steps
 - Running the create_mnistm.ipynb and creating a mnistm_data.pkl.plk file, I didn't upload the mnistm_data.pkl.plk because the mnistm_data.pkl.plk file is too large to upload.
-- Running the mnist_snes_test.ipynb, which is used to test the MNIST-M data.
+- Running the mnist_snes.ipynb, which is used to test the MNIST-M data.
 This process takes a long time to wait.
 - Running three files. webcom_dslr.ipynb, dslr_webcom.ipynb, amazon_webcom.ipynb.The three files have the same code but use different data. xx-xxx means the former(xx) is the source domain and the latter(xxx) is the target domain.